ElyasMo/ACPs_HS_HSPGs_CS/Pipeline/README.md

 LJP009_x3_list=list(LJP009_x3.columns)

 #LFC Calculation for x1-3 plates in LJP005
-#this is an example for one batch and this computation should be done for all batches indivudally.
+#This is an example for one batch and this computation should be done for all batches indivudally.
 m=0
 m=0
 LFC_LJP005_x1=pd.DataFrame()